espinoj/ccd-algorithm/README.md

 CCD Algorithm is a Java application that provides a command-line interface (CLI) and application programming interface (API) for causal discovery algorithms produced by the Center for Causal Discovery.
 The application currently includes the algorithm(s):
 * FGS (Fast Greedy Search) - this is an optimization of the Greedy Equivalence Search algorithm	(GES,	Meek	1995;	Chickering	2003).
 The optimizations are described in http://arxiv.org/ftp/arxiv/papers/1507/1507.07749.pdf

 Causal discovery algorithms are a class of search algorithms that explore a space of graphical causal models, i.e., graphical models where directed edges imply causation, for a model (or models) that are a good fit for a dataset.
-We suggest that newcomers to the field review "Causation, Prediction and Search" by Spirtes, Glymour and Scheines for a primer on the subject.
+We suggest that newcomers to the field review [*Causation, Prediction and Search*](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/learn-43/lib/photoz/.g/scottd/ fullbook.pdf) by Spirtes, Glymour and Scheines for a primer on the subject.

 Causal discovery algorithms allow a user to uncover the causal relationships between variables in a dataset.
 These discovered causal relationships may be used further--understanding the underlying the processes of a system (e.g., the metabolic pathways of an organism), hypothesis generation (e.g., variables that best explain an outcome), guide experimentation (e.g., what gene knockout experiments should be performed) or prediction (e.g. parameterization of the causal graph using data and then using it as a classifier).